Glossary of Hip Terms[A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z ]

 Lateral circumflex femoral artery: A branch of the femoral artery that provides blood to the front (anterior) and middle (medial) compartments of the thigh.

-Lesser trochanter: A pyramid shaped eminence the protrudes from the proximal and medial side of the femur below the femoral head.
+Lesser trochanter: A pyramid shaped eminence that protrudes from the proximal and medial side of the femur below the femoral head.

 Ligament: A connective tissue structure that connects two bones.